sbui056/engineering-metrics/docs/writeup.md

 **Ranking FastVideo's contributors by impact instead of activity — results, the baselines we rejected, and what the numbers can and cannot say.**

+*Numbers as of the 2026-07-03 analysis, when 82 contributors were scored.
+The [live dashboard](https://sbui056.github.io/engineering-metrics/) refreshes weekly and has already drifted from this snapshot: contributors join, ranks move, and percentile scores are relative to whoever is in the population that week.
+The reasoning below, and the design decisions it defends, are what this document is for.
+For current figures, read the dashboard.*

 This is the results writeup.
 The mechanics — signal definitions, data contract, scoring math — live in [methodology.md](methodology.md); this document covers what came out the other end and why the design choices were made the way they were.